mitsimi/raycast-gitea/README.md

 | notification | read and write |
 | repository   | read and write |
 | user         | read and write |

-## Language Colors

-This extension uses [`assets/colors.json`](assets/colors.json), a file derived from the [GitHub Linguist project](https://github.com/github-linguist/linguist).
-It contains metadata and color mappings for over 8,000 programming languages, markup languages, and data formats.